mythvcode/storm-control/README.md

 ## Overview

-This utility delivers two main capabilities:
+This program provides two primary functionalities.

 1. **Prometheus Exporter of broadcast amd multicast packets**:
    - Exports counters for broadcast and multicast packets(classified by multicast type).

 2. **Storm Control Mechanism**:
-   - Control broadcast and multicast packet rate thresholds.
+   - Control broadcast and multicast packet rate based on configured thresholds.

 Leveraging **eBPF XDP technology**, it was originally designed to monitor traffic from virtual machines in QEMU/KVM hypervisors, but it can also be applied to other scenarios.
 It can be deployed in OpenStack OVS/OVN SDN environments to monitor and block broadcast and multicast traffic based on configured thresholds.